Universality in quasinormal modes of a magnetized black hole: Acknowledgments

 \section{Acknowledgments}

-The authors acknowledge the funding support provided by the following agencies: Fapesp, grant 2014/07885-0 (EA); CNPq, grants 303592/2020-6 (EA), 141276/2021-5 (MRR), 141310/2024-3 (ECR).
-The authors also thank Alberto Saa for reading the manuscript and for useful discussions.
+The authors acknowledge financial support from CNPq, Grants No. 303592/2020-6 (E.A.), 141276/2021-5 (M.R.R.), and 141310/2024-3 (E.C.R.).
+The authors also thank Alberto Saa for carefully reading the manuscript and for helpful discussions.
+The authors thank the anonymous referee for the careful reading of the manuscript and for constructive comments and suggestions, which significantly improved the present work.